-Spending time on quality content means that you can optimise them for the best search engine optimisation keywords.
+Spending time on quality content means that you can optimize them for the best search engine optimization keywords.
 There are many services available.
 WordPress has it built in, and services like Ahrefs also provide a range of services that can help you.

 If you create good quality content you can also use that as content for your own social media – and the more shares and likes it gets, the more valuable that blog becomes as a backlink.
 With more social proof, more websites are likely to accept your content too.

 Auditing is something you need to do continually, but given the changes that are happening at the moment – doing an audit of your keywords is key in 2018.